Fieldwise logo with an owl

 A frequent collaborator with Indigenous and human-rights organizations globally, Ramon has served as an expert advisor to the United Nations, a member of the UN Indigenous Youth Caucus, and a board member of the U.S. Human Rights Network.
 His work has been recognized by the UN Office of the High Commissioner for Human Rights and multiple civic organizations for advancing Indigenous representation and restorative policy.

-At FaCE, Ramon brings both depth and diplomacy to the firm’s tribal and cultural engagement efforts—bridging traditional knowledge with contemporary practice to foster trust, inclusion, and long-term partnership between developers, governments, and Native nations.
+At Fieldwise Civic Engagement, Ramon brings both depth and diplomacy to the firm’s tribal and cultural engagement efforts—bridging traditional knowledge with contemporary practice to foster trust, inclusion, and long-term partnership between developers, governments, and Native nations.

 Ramon Montaño-Marquez